skimindex Processing Model

 kmer_size = 29

-# Role referencing the pipeline
+# Role referencing the preparation pipeline

 [role.decontamination]